Asurion – 2026

 Systems Thinking

 I went broader to understand and align on the system pain points.
-To set the foundation, I created a service blueprint and looked across the full ecosystem to understand the job from creation to completion.
+To set the foundation, I created a service blueprint and end -to-end journey map and looked across the full ecosystem to understand the job from when a customer makes a claim to repair completion.
+I mapped out what was the job to be done, and the user emotion behind the requirement.

 Design Approach